timrogers/litra-rs/README.md

 - Check if the light is on or off
 - Set, get, increase and decrease the brightness of your light
 - Set, get, increase and decrease the temperature of your light
-- Automatically turn the light on and off when your webcam turns on or off (Linux only)
+- Automatically turn the light on and off when your webcam turns on or off (macOS and Linux only)

 ## Supported devices